sagecodes/intro-to-sql/README.md

 ### Querying

-Import first step is to understand your data.
+Important first step is to understand your data.

 - How is it structured?
 - What does it represent?

-Lets do some different types querying.
+Lets do some different types querying to figure this out!

 Lets take a look at all the categories of products we have

 `SELECT * FROM Categories`

-Lets see how many customers do we have?
+Lets see how many customers we have?

 `SELECT COUNT(*) FROM Customers`